 Zambia Birding Tours

 This large, land-locked country is located in south-central Africa and is bordered by a number of countries, namely Namibia, Botswana, Angola, the Democratic Republic of the Congo (DRC), Tanzania, Malawi, Mozambique and Zimbabwe.
 Zambia being relatively sparsely populated, its well-laid-out road network, and English being one of its official languages all add up to make this an easy and enjoyable country to traverse.
+Due to its size and the variety of birding sites and habitats experienced throughout, ranging from the miombo-dominated rolling hills in the east to the more tropical riverine forest in the west, Zambia is a difficult country to fully cover on a single tour due to the time required for this.

 Read More About Zambia